BCHSI/philter-deidstable1_mirror/README.md

 If you use this software for any publication, please cite: Radhakrishnan et al. "[A certified de-identification system for all clinical text documents for information extraction at scale](https://doi.org/10.1093/jamiaopen/ooad045)" JAMIA Open 6.3 (2023): ooad045.

 ### Important
+> [!WARNING]
-- Please note: we don't make any claims that running this software on your data will instantly produce HIPAA compliance.
+> Please note: we don't make any claims that running this software on your data will instantly produce HIPAA compliance.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 see: [BSD-3 LICENSE](LICENSE)